 These Crispy Baked Hot Wings are super crispy and delicious.
 You would never guess that they're baked instead of deep-fried.

 I have had an on-again-off-again relationship with hot sauce for many years now.
 There have been times (frequently) that I would literally eat it off a spoon!
-Then again other times, the vinegary/spiciness of it bothers my mouth, and I stay away.
+Then again other times, the vinegary/spiciness of it bothers my mouth and/or my stomach and I stay away, at least temporarily.

 Crispy Baked Hot Wings Nutrition Notes:

-Even though these wings are baked, and not fried, they are still pretty high in fat.
+Even though these wings are baked and not fried, they are still pretty high in fat (a lot of which is saturated fat).
 This is mostly thanks to the skin on the wings.
-Make sure to enjoy in small portions.
+Make sure to enjoy chicken wings in small portions.